bradleytaunt/1mb-club/submit.md

 If you would prefer to use a ticket-based system instead, then keep reading.

-### Option 2: Static Patches (sourcehut)
+### Option 2: Direct Email

 Option #2 is less ideal but still okay.
 Your submission will take longer to review and any changes required might become more of a pain to fix.

-[Submit a static patch &rarr;](https://lists.sr.ht/~bt/1mb.club).
+[Submit a standard request email &rarr;](mailto:1mb-club@patches.btxx.org).
 Simply mention the URL you wish to add in the email body and it will be manually reviewed.

 Thank you.

 ## Bugs

-If you come across any bugs or incorrect website listings on this website, please [open a ticket](https://todo.sr.ht/~bt/1mb.club).
+If you come across any bugs or incorrect website listings on this website, please [patch or submit feedback](mailto:1mb-club@patches.btxx.org).